christofsteel/syng/README.md

   * `tmp_dir`: YouTube videos will be downloaded before playback.
 This sets the directory, where YouTube videos are stored.
   * `max_res`: Maximum resolution of a video.
   * `start_streaming`: `true` or `false`.
 If `true`, videos will be streamed directly using `mpv`, if the video is not cached beforehand.
 Otherwise, Syng waits for the video to be downloaded.
+  * `seach_suffix`: A string that is appended to each search query.
+Default is "karaoke".

 ### S3